codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Strings-containing-numbers-abe2.md

-For the challenge below, try various things out and press the Run button to see if they work.
-With any luck (and some proper thought) you'll get to the solution!
+This challenge could be a bit tricky, you will need to experiment to see what works.
+The best way to approach this challenge is to think logically and try out your ideas by using the "Check It!" button each time.
+If you persevere you will get to the solution!

 {Check It!|assessment}(test-2281574249)